bradcush/dotfiles/README.md

 macOS and Arch Linux dotfiles, install, and configuration.
-The hypothesis for organization of this repository is that tools for operating systems are configured similarly enenough that it makes sense to share most thigs.
+The hypothesis for organization of this repository is that tools for operating systems are configured similarly enough that it makes sense to share most things.

 ## Configuration